niklasramo/mezr/README.md

   * When set to true the element's left and right margin will be added to the return value.
 Negative margin will be substracted from the return value.

 **Returns** &raquo; *number*

+The return value may be fractional when calculating the width of an element.
+In the case of window and document the value is always an integer.

 &nbsp;